 The quality of support (technical and non-technical) offered by hosting providers is very important, in my view.
 Even for highly technical end-users, having a fast, well-trained, and knowledgeable team of support professionals at hand is a big plus.

 Near the top of my list of web hosts for your WordPress site is SiteGround.
-The technical support team is one of the best I've encountered.
-The company offers free SSL certificates with all of your WordPress websites.
+The technical support team is excellent.
+The company offers free SSL certificates with all of your WordPress sites.
 And finally, the high-performance hosting packages are very competitively priced.
 Excellent hosting plans are also offered by FastComet and it's the company we use.

 Avoid BlueHost, the company that must account for 75% of the hosting ads and product placements I see on the internet.
 They do not offer quality service.
 Avoid!

 Plugins are what make life easy when using WordPress.
 Adding functionality that would have cost thousands of dollars a few years ago is as simple as finding the right plugin.
 But some plugins are complete resource hogs.
 Don't install these, no matter what they offer in terms of functionality.

 Install Plugin Performance Profiler (P3) on your WordPress sites to examine the performance of plugins on your site.
 If you have installed some plugins and noticed that your site is particularly slow, make sure to use P3 to determine if one of your plugins is causing problems.

 This should be pretty obvious but it's an easy one to ignore.
 Most of the time you can carry on with your site for months without updating plugins and themes.
 The site continues to work and maybe you don't have time to go through the process of updating.
 But this would be a big mistake.
 Plugins aren't usually updated for ‘feature' improvements.
 Critical security issues are what drives a lot of updates.
 Every software company puts out a statement about patching their operating system or plugin from time to time.
 What sounds like a simple improvement is often the closing of a gaping security hole in the software.